Slim Down an App Using a Runtime Base

-How to build the most secure Go app using a multi-stage build with a runtime base image
+How to build more secure apps using multi-stage builds with a runtime base image

 Knowing which runtime base image to use depends on how your Go project was compiled: